janicria/sunflower/README.md

 ## Building
 Sunflower uses it's very own build tool, `seeder`, which requires [`Rust`](https://www.rust-lang.org/tools/install) to be installed, and can be run via `cargo sdr`.

-Once you've installed rust you can just run the following commands to build a bootimage image of sunflower which should appear at `sunflower.bin`
+Once you've installed rust you can just run the following commands to build a bootimage image of sunflower, which should appear at `sunflower.bin`
 ```
 git clone https://github.com/janicria/sunflower.git
 cd sunflower